 After the massacre in Orlando, four bills regarding background checks and FBI authority went before the Senate (two Republican-drafted bills and two Democratic bills).
 All four were struck down.

-Background check expansion is the low hanging fruit in this debate and even there bi-partisan cooperation could not be found.
-Iowa Senator Joni Ernst supported Iowa Senator Charles Grassley’s amendment to improve the National Instant Criminal Background Check System and to give the FBI three days to investigate an individual to confirm or rule out links to terrorism (if evidence is found, the FBI could seek a warrant from a judge to prevent the transfer of a gun to that individual), but that appeared as smoke and mirrors to Democrats who saw it as too weak with too many constraints to make a difference.
+Iowa Senator Joni Ernst supported Iowa Senator Charles Grassley’s amendment in 2019 to improve the National Instant Criminal Background Check System and to give the FBI three days to investigate an individual to confirm or rule out links to terrorism (if evidence is found, the FBI could seek a warrant from a judge to prevent the transfer of a gun to that individual), but that appeared as smoke and mirrors to Democrats who saw it as too weak with too many constraints to make a difference.

-The concern of Republicans was defense of due process and not subjugating law- abiding citizens to unlawful restrictions regarding the purchase of guns.
-Ernst regarded the amendment as a “reasonable solution … without unlawfully infringing on law-abiding U.S. citizens’ Second Amendment rights.”
-That, in and of itself, is not an unreasonable statement, but it will not bring us any closer to a resolution.
+The concern of Republicans continues to be the defense of due process and not subjugating law-abiding citizens to unlawful restrictions regarding the purchase of guns.
+Ernst regarded Grassley’s previously proposed amendment as a “reasonable solution … without unlawfully infringing on law-abiding U.S. citizens’ Second Amendment rights.”

 I asked a friend who disagrees with me on the issue of gun control and he said: “There can be no restrictions.
 The Second Amendment says ‘arms’ which includes anything.”